-The latest External Audit Findings Report gave an unqualified opinion on the Council's 2022-2023 financial statements.
-Although the auditors again recognised the strength of the Council's financial management processes, risks around financial sustainability were identified due to inflationary and demand pressures, particularly those within children's social care.
+The latest External Audit Findings Report gave an unqualified opinion on the Council's 2023-2024 financial statements.
+Although the auditors again recognised the strength of the Council's financial management processes, risks around financial sustainability were identified due to inflationary and demand pressures, particularly those within children's social care, with the auditors noting that an overspend in 2024-2025 would be the third consecutive year of an overspend.
 The judgement on the Council's value-for-money arrangements was positive.
-Last year's judgement highlighted that the Council still had some distance to travel to deliver improvements in the effectiveness of children's social care services.
-Following Ofsted's July 2023 re-inspection, this year's judgement concluded that the Council no longer exhibits significant weaknesses in this area.

-Revenue Outturn 2023-2024
+Revenue Outturn 2024-2025

-Revisions made during 2023-2024 to the original revenue budget reflected the approved use of earmarked reserves and other technical adjustments and were reported quarterly through the Financial Monitoring Reports presented to Cabinet and Council.
-These reports also provided the forecast outturn position with regard to the delivery of £12.353m of budget savings.
+Revisions made during 2024-2025 to the original revenue budget reflected the approved use of earmarked reserves and other technical adjustments and were reported quarterly through the Financial Monitoring Reports presented to Cabinet and Council.
+These reports also provided the forecast outturn position with regard to the delivery of £12.977m of budget savings.

-The following table provides detail of the 2023-2024 revenue outturn position for each directorate as compared to the revised budget, showing the position after:
+The following table provides detail of the 2024-2025 revenue outturn position for each directorate as compared to the revised budget, showing the position after:

-- (i) neutral adjustments in accounting treatment and movements on uncontrollable budgets (e.g. depreciation and support service recharges) - (ii) the carry-forward of unspent budget provision (£1.349m) for schemes funded by earmarked reserves continuing into future years and the acceleration of use of earmarked reserves from future years (£0.054m) - (iii) allowing for the earmarking of unconditional grants and contributions and previous approved budget provision (£0.748m) from 2023-2024 where funding is required to deliver specific programmes of work - (iv) allowing for a £0.036m carry-forward of budget provision from 2023-2024 into 2024-2025 in relation to revenue contributions to the capital programme
+- (i) neutral adjustments in accounting treatment and movements on uncontrollable budgets (e.g. depreciation and support service recharges) - (ii) the carry-forward of unspent budget provision (£0.487m) for schemes funded by earmarked reserves continuing into future years and the acceleration of use of earmarked reserves from future years (£0.158m) - (iii) allowing for the earmarking of unconditional grants and contributions and budget provision from 2024-2025 where funding is required to deliver specific programmes of work

-Outturn variation against revised budget 2023-2024 Adjusted Revised Budget 2023-2024 2023-2024 £000 £000 £000 People's Services Directorate 129,201 139,744 +10,543 Place Services Directorate 42,708 43,407 +699 Corporate Services Directorate 7,657 7,121 (536) Total Directorate budget 179,566 190,272 +10,706 Council-wide budgets (7,590) Outturn against revised budget 2023- 2024 +3,116
+Outturn variation against revised budget 2024-2025 Adjusted Revised Budget 2024-2025 2024-2025 £000 £000 £000 People's Services Directorate 136,317 145,065 +8,748 Place Services Directorate 40,429 42,559 +2,130 Corporate Services Directorate 7,613 7,570 (43) Total Directorate budget 184,359 195,194 +10,835 Council-wide budgets (6,114) Outturn against revised budget 2024- 2025 +4,721

-The revenue outturn position for 2023-2024 was an overspend of £3.116m, reducing the Council's reserves by this figure at March 2024.
+The revenue outturn position for 2024-2025 was an overspend of £4.721m, reducing the Council's reserves by this figure at March 2025.

-The directorate overspend for 2023-2024 was mitigated by underspends within the council-wide budgets.
-These underspends are one-off in nature, the most significant being in relation to Treasury Management, where additional borrowing to fund capital expenditure was deferred and favourable Bank Rate movements increased market returns on investments.
+The directorate overspend for 2024-2025 was mitigated by underspends within the council-wide budgets.
+These underspends are largely one-off in nature, the most significant being in relation to Treasury Management, where additional borrowing to fund capital expenditure was deferred and favourable Bank Rate increased market returns on investments.

-The service directorate outturn was an overspend of £10.706m.
-This included variances attributable to the settlement of the 2023-2024 Local Government Pay Award of £1.398m.
+The service directorate outturn was an overspend of £10.835m.